We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 - keep a record of your conversation.

-If your debt has been passed onto a debt collector, there are certain laws they need to comply with.
+If a creditor has passed your debt onto a debt collector, there are laws they need to comply with.
 Find out your rights and responsibilities by:

 - downloading MoneySmart’s Dealing with debt collectors